 - BrokerCheck Approval: XYPN members undergo a screening through BrokerCheck, a tool by the Financial Industry Regulatory Agency.
 It helps individuals research brokers, brokerage firms, investment adviser firms and advisers.
 Those who have regulatory fines, arbitration, or settlements of more than $10k will not pass or be permitted to join.

-Should I Hire an XY Planning Network Financial Advisor with a Specialty Focus?
+Should You Hire an XY Planning Network Financial Advisor with a Specialty Focus?

 If you visit the XY Planning Network website, you can search for a financial advisor with a specialty focus.
 Currently, its advisor specialities include: